Does a Failed Drug Test Show Up on Your Record?

 How long does a failed drug test stay on record?

-When the court expunges or seals your criminal record.
-The documents are no longer public records.
-Meaning your criminal record will not show up on background searches.
+When a court expunges or seals a criminal record, the documents are no longer public.
+The record will not show up on most background searches.

 Find out if you can expunge your record here.